Places to visit in Dnipro, an off-the-beaten-path tourist city East of Ukraine’s Dnipro River

 And more interesting in our opinion!

-As of August 2017 (when we visited Dnipro) this section of the promenade had not yet received a facelift.
+When we visited Dnipro (in August 2017), this section of the promenade had not yet received a facelift and wasn’t exactly the prettiest of places to visit in Dnipro.
 Ignoring the horrible smells, manky shoreline water and the abundance of discarded beer bottles and the like, the first thing of interest is a low wall covered in colourful street art.
-Nearby, the shell of a disused restaurant is worth a poke around but it’s the infamous and abandoned Parus Hotel that is the star attraction at this end of the promenade.
+Nearby, the shell of a disused restaurant is worth a poke around but it is the infamous abandoned Parus Hotel that is the star attraction at this end of the promenade.

 Never completed, this beast of a building, now plastered in patriotic Ukrainian colours, is a total eyesore for a large percentage of the local population and an urbexing dream for the limited few, which includes us!
 Up until not so long ago, it used to be possible to get inside the hotel and climb to the top.
 Initially, there was no security and thereafter those tasked with safeguarding the site would take a bribe in return for letting you inside but after a number of fatal accidents, coupled with robberies and the rumour that the place was a hangout for the notorious Ukrainian serial killers, the Dnepropetrovsk maniacs, the hotel is now heavily guarded and extremely difficult to penetrate (although not totally impossible, from what we’ve heard).
 Not only do security guards roam the premises but there are also at least six gnarly dogs on extended chains, which we had the pleasure of being introduced to when we were considering our options on whether it was a good idea to try and enter or not.
 As soon as they saw us, they woke from their slumber and, in unison, hurled themselves in our direction.
 Luckily, a heavily bolted gate and a high perimeter wall separated us from the said gnarly dogs but their feverish barking brought us to the attention of a couple of security guards, who told us, in no uncertain term, to bugger off.
 We learnt a new Ukrainian word that day!.

-We like entering disused buildings but we’re not stupid and neither do we have a death wish so we promptly gave up on the idea of trying to gain access to this one.
+We like exploring abandoned places but we’re not stupid and neither do we have a death wish so we promptly gave up on the idea of trying to gain access to this one.

 As an aside, it was on the exterior of the wall that encircled the Parus Hotel that we saw our first set of Nepalese-style All-Seeing Eyes.
 Apparently, it is a thing in Dnipro and thereafter we began spotting them all over the city.
-It was a bit strange at first but it wasn’t long before Kirsty realised the PR opportunities in connection to the name of our website and so now we have loads of photos of them backed up on a hard drive (dig, dig! (*)).
+It was a bit strange at first but it wasn’t long before Kirsty realised the PR opportunities in connection to the name of our website and so now we have loads of photos of them sitting on a hard drive.
+(I argued why did we need to take a photo of every pair of eyes that we saw?
+Wouldn’t one suffice given that they all looked the same!).

 Beyond the Parus Hotel is currently just wasteland and large industrial buildings and it wasn’t possible to continue walking along the actual waterfront any further.